This post is also available in: हिन्दी (Hindi)

 (18 January 1966 – Present)

-Alexander Valeryevich Khalifman is a Russian chess player and writer.
+The first on our list of the most famous chess players is Alexander Valeryevich Khalifman.
+He is a Russian chess player and writer.
 Awarded the title Grandmaster by FIDE in 1990, he was FIDE World Chess Champion in 1999.
 Khalifman is of Jewish descent.
 When he was six years old, his father taught him chess.

 Khalifman won the 1982 Soviet Union Youth Championship, the 1984 Soviet Union Youth Championship, the 1985 European Under-20 Championship in Groningen, the 1985 and 1987 Moscow championships, 1990 Groningen, 1993 Ter Apel, 1994 Chess Open of Eupen, 1995 Chess Open St. Petersburg, the Russian Championship in 1996, the Saint Petersburg Championship in 1996 and 1997, 1997 Chess GrandMaster Tournament St. Petersburg, 1997 Aarhus, 1997 and 1998 Bad Wiessee, 2000 Hoogeveen.